BlueprintCoding/ComfyUI_AIDocsClinicalTools/README.md

 ### MultiText Node
 ![image](https://github.com/user-attachments/assets/cb64eabe-69b1-4c27-aa03-6a88ccc4723d)

-The **MultiText** node is similar in concept to the MultiInt node but is designed to manage multiple text inputs.
+The **MultiText** node is similar in concept to the MultiInt node but is designed to manage multiple text inputs (up to 20).
 Each text field has its own customizable label and multiline support.
 Forked from "ComfyUI_SKBundle" where I had made a few PRs previously but decieded it was time to split to my own node set.
 It is particularly useful for:
 - Building prompts.
 - Handling multiple strings or notes within one node.
 - Single output of one input or concatting multiple prompts together with a specified seperator.